106th Annual Rutgers Day/Ag Field Day

 Student Coordinator: Lindsey Porzio

-Rebecca Potosky, practicum students, and work-study students: Thanks for all of your hard work keeping the barn clean, helping with the horses, and getting the show area ready and in working shape.
+Practicum and work-study students: Thanks for all of your hard work keeping the barn clean, helping with the sheep, and getting the show area ready and in working shape.
 You are appreciated more than you know!

-Sheep Handling and Fitting Supervisors: Thanks for all of your hard work with the students; you’ve done a GREAT job!
+Sheep Handling and Fitting Supervisors: Thank you for all of your hard work with the students and their animals; you’ve done a GREAT job!

-Thank you Dr. Ross for teaching this class and helping students learn about goat and sheep showmanship.
-We appreciate your dedication to this class and your hard work!
+Thank you Rebecca for teaching this class and helping students learn about sheep showmanship.
+We appreciate your dedication to this class!

 Animal Name | Contestant |